Chronic pain can have far-reaching effects on a person, deeply affecting their overall quality of life and general health. Chronic…

 “Hi Ann!
 I try to squat to full depth, but I can’t seem to do it comfortably or with good form.
 I keep hearing the term “butt wink.”
 What is it and what causes it?”

 Hi there!
 Thank so much for submitting your question.
-It’s a great question, and ties in nicely with last month’s column.
+It’s a great question, and ties in nicely with last month’s article about hip flexors.
 Let’s start by defining the term “butt wink.”

 As with any other dysfunctional movement pattern we see, there are many factors that contribute to this compensation.
 I’ll just state for the record that not everyone should be squatting to full depth from the start.

 It is far more important to groove proper motor patterns and develop joint mobility and stability in a progressive manner than to be able to brag that you squat to full depth.
 I like to quote Senior Strong First Instructor Franz Snideman when I say to my patients,